top of page

 WOJB is more than a radio station; it’s a community resource.
 We bring you local news, emergency alerts, indigenous voices, and music that reflects the unique culture of our region.
 These are things you won’t find on commercial radio or streaming platforms.

-As federal funding hangs in the balance, your support becomes even more critical.
+As federal funding to the CPB ended, your support becomes even more critical.
 By donating, becoming a member, or underwriting, you ensure that WOJB can continue to serve our community regardless of what happens in Washington.
 Every contribution helps us maintain editorial independence and provide the programming you rely on.

 What Can You Do?